Part Three: Guidelines for Students

 - Students should inform a faculty member or member of the administration if any infringement of academic integrity takes place.

-- For the purpose of this procedure, a grievance shall be a complaint of the following:
+- For the purpose of this procedure, a grievance shall be a complaint against a faculty member or other instructor by a student of the following:

-1. A violation, misinterpretation or inequitable application of an academic rule, regulation, or policy of the College, school or department.
+- A violation, misinterpretation or inequitable application of an academic rule, regulation, or policy of the university, school or department.

-2. Unfair or inequitable treatment by reason of any act or condition that is contrary to established policy or practice governing or affecting a present or former student of this College.
+- Unfair or inequitable treatment by reason of any act or condition that is contrary to established policy or practice governing or affecting a present or former student of this university.

 - To facilitate this procedure the following general guidelines are provided:

-1. A grievance complaint must be initially presented within 60 days of the alleged grievance excluding any intersession and/or vacation.*
+- A grievance complaint must be initially presented within 15 working days of the act giving rise to the alleged grievance.
+Working days are exclusive of university holidays, intersession and summers.

 A. The Department Level

 - In the case of grievance a student has with an instructor, the student should attempt an informal settlement with the instructor.
-There may be instances when the student feels s/he needs to involve his or her advisor or department chair in a specific case.
+There may be instances when the student feels s/he needs to involve their advisor or department chair in a specific case.

-- If no mutually satisfactory informal settlement can be reached with the instructor, then the student may file a written statement of his or her grievance with the chair of the department in which the grievance occurred.
-The chair shall hold an informal meeting with the student and the instructor, and make a decision within one week after that meeting.
+- If no mutually satisfactory informal settlement can be reached with the instructor, then the student may file a written statement of their grievance with the chair of the department in which the grievance occurred.
+The department chair shall hold an informal meeting with the student and the instructor, and make a decision within five working days after that meeting.

 - If either party is dissatisfied with the decision made by the department chair, it is the responsibility of the department chair to inform both parties of the next possible recourse, namely to appeal the decision to the dean of the school in which the department is located.
-Intent to appeal is to be filed, in writing, in the office of the school dean within 10 days after receipt of the department chair's decision.
+Intent to appeal is to be filed, in writing, in the office of the school dean within 10 working days after receipt of the department chair's decision.
+If either party is dissatisfied with the decision made at the department level, a written grievance may be brought to the office of the dean of the school in which the grievance occurred within 10 days after receipt of the department chair's decision.

 B. The School Level

-- Either party involved in a grievance case may have someone (such as a student's advisor or a faculty member's colleague) present to provide him or her with assistance.
+Either party involved in a grievance case may have someone (such as a student's advisor or a faculty member's or other instructor's colleague) present to provide him or her with assistance.
 Choice of assistance of this type is left to the individual parties involved, but the person chosen must be a member of the SUNY Cortland community.
+The hearing is an administrative procedure that involves the university community, and only persons directly affiliated with SUNY Cortland may be present, and only in their capacity as university community members.
+For purposes of this rule, alumni/ae are not considered members of the university community.

-- After hearing all facts and opinions relevant to the case, the school dean shall make a decision regarding the specific grievance.
-S/he shall notify, in writing, all parties involved within one week.
+After hearing all facts and opinions relevant to the case, the school dean shall make a decision regarding the specific grievance.
+S/he shall notify, in writing, all parties involved within five working days.

 - Should either party be dissatisfied with the decision at the school level, the grievance shall next come before the Academic Grievance Tribunal.

-- Notice of intent to appeal will be filed in the office of the AGT chair, within one calendar week after receipt of the decision of the school dean.
+- Notice of intent to appeal must be filed in the office of the AGT chair, within five working days after receipt of the decision of the school dean.

-- In cases where an academic grievance does not fall within the scope of traditional departmental and/or school lines, the AGT shall have original jurisdiction.
+- In cases where an academic grievance does not fall within the scope of traditional departmental and/or school lines, grievance shall be initiated with the AGT.

-a.
-In all cases arising from an appeal, the grievant shall submit written arguments within 10 days of the filing of his or her notice to appeal.
+- In all appeals, the grievant shall submit written arguments within 10 working days of the filing of their notice to appeal.

-c.
-A copy of said arguments shall be filed with the Tribunal and a copy sent to the respondent.
-These materials are available in the office of the AGT chair to the Tribunal members and to the designated assistants.
+- A copy of said arguments shall be filed with the tribunal and a copy sent to the respondent.
+These materials are available in the office of the AGT chair to the tribunal members and to the designated assistants.

-d.
-The respondent then may file written arguments within 10 days of receipt of the grievant's arguments, one copy of which is to be submitted to the Tribunal, and one copy to the grievant.
+- The respondent then may file written arguments within 10 working days of receipt of the grievant's arguments, one copy of which is to be submitted to the tribunal and one copy to the grievant.

-e.
-Within two weeks after the receipt of any written arguments and of the records above, the Tribunal shall notify the parties of the time and place of the hearing.
+- Within 10 working days after the receipt of any written arguments and of the records above, the senior staff assistant to the provost for academic affairs or such other person as the provost shall notify the parties of the time and place of the hearing, and shall designate a panel of tribunal members to serve at the hearing.

-f.
-At said hearing, both the grievant and the respondent shall be given the opportunity to make oral arguments expanding on their written arguments.
+- At said hearing, both the grievant and the respondent shall be given the opportunity to make oral arguments expanding on their written arguments.
 Either party may again have someone present to provide assistance, as described above in Section B (3).
 The grievant and the respondent may each communicate with his/her respective assistant throughout the hearing.
-Provision shall be made for other regular hearing procedures and other provisions as found necessary by this Tribunal in its operations.
-A tape-recording shall be made of all AGT hearings (establishing facts, but not of the AGT's deliberations) and the tape-recordings maintained for at least one year following the student's departure from the College if the charges are sustained.
-If the charges are dismissed, the tapes can be destroyed before that time.
+The tribunal panel shall insofar as practicable, follow the procedures set forth for other regular hearing procedures and other provisions as found necessary by this Tribunal in its operations.
+A tape-recording shall be made of all AGT hearings in Chapter 340 when hearing grievance matters in this chapter.
+An audio recording shall be made of all AGT hearings (establishing facts, but not of the AGT's deliberations) and the recordings maintained for at least one year following the student's departure from the university if the charges are sustained.
+If the charges are dismissed, the recording may be destroyed at that time.

-g.
-The Tribunal shall then render its decision that the grievance will be upheld or denied to the provost and vice president for academic affairs.
-All members of the AGT will sign the recommendation to the provost.
-Copies of the Tribunal's recommendation and reasons shall be sent to the grievant, the respondent and the provost and vice president for academic affairs, who shall also receive all other pertinent materials gathered by the Tribunal.
-Should the final decision of the provost and vice president for academic affairs be different from the Tribunal's recommendation, copies of the provost and vice president's justification shall be sent to the grievant, the respondent and the Tribunal within 10 days of the receipt of the Tribunal's recommendation.
-The Provost and Vice President for Academic Affairs Office is responsible for seeing that the decision is carried out.
+- The tribunal shall then issue its recommendation as to whether the grievance should be upheld or denied, and shall forward that recommendation to the provost and vice president for academic affairs, together with all other pertinent materials gathered by this tribunal, within 10 working days of the hearing.
+All members of the AGT will sign the recommendation.
+Copies of the tribunal's recommendation and reasons shall also be sent to the grievant and respondent and the provost and vice president for academic affairs, who shall also receive all other pertinent materials gathered by the tribunal.
+Should the final decision of the provost and vice president for academic affairs be different from the tribunal's recommendation, copies of the provost and vice president's justification shall be sent to the grievant, the respondent and the tribunal within 10 working days of the receipt of the tribunal's recommendation.
+The Provost and Vice President for Academic Affairs Office is responsible for seeing that the final decision is carried out.

-h.
-A copy of the provost's decision plus all pertinent materials from the Tribunal shall be kept on file in the Provost and Vice President for Academic Affairs Office for at least one year after the student has graduated or left the College.
+- A copy of the provost's decision plus all pertinent materials from the Tribunal shall be kept on file in the Provost and Vice President for Academic Affairs Office for at least one year after the student has graduated or left the university.

-i.
-A student may appeal the decision and/or sanction through the President's Office within five working days after receiving official notification.
+- A student may appeal the provost's decision and/or sanction through the President's Office once the provost has acted on the tribunal's recommendation within five working days after receiving official notification from the provost of their final decision.
 Grounds for appeal are limited to claims of bias, procedural infractions and/or new evidence.
 Final action on appeals will be taken by the president within 10 working days.

 - 360.01 General Philosophy Regarding Alcohol Use